Polyyne: Structure

 Synthetic polyynes of the form R(\sC≡C\s)_{n}R, with n about 8 or more, often have a smoothly curved or helical backbone in the crystalline solid state, presumably due to crystal packing effects.
 For example, when the cap R is triisopropylsilyl and n is 8, X-ray crystallography of the substance (a crystalline orange/yellow solid) shows the backbone bent by about 25–30 degrees in a broad arch, so that each C−C≡C angle deviates by 3.1 degrees from a straight line.
 This geometry affords a denser packing, with the bulky cap of an adjacent molecule nested into the concave side of the backbone.
 As a result, the distance between backbones of neighboring molecules is reduced to about 0.35 to 0.5 nm, near the range at which one expects spontaneous cross-linking.
 The compound is stable indefinitely at low temperature, but decomposes before melting.
 In contrast, the homologous molecules with n = 4 or n = 5 have nearly straight backbones that stay at least 0.5 to 0.7 nm apart, and melt without decomposing.

-Natural occurrence
+Occurrence

 Biological origins

 A wide range of organisms synthesize polyynes.
 These chemicals have various biological activities, including as flavorings and pigments, chemical repellents and toxins, and potential application to biomedical research and pharmaceuticals.
-In plants, polyynes are found mainly in Asterids clade, especially in the sunflower, carrot, ginseng and bellflower families.
+In plants, polyynes are found mainly in the euasterids, especially in the sunflower, carrot, ginseng and bellflower families.
 However, they can also be found in some members of the tomato, olax, and sandalwood families.
 The earliest polyyne to be isolated was dehydromatricaria ester (DME) in 1826; however, it was not fully characterized until later.